 Impacts of COVID-19 are assessed using an online survey, which includes questions about COVID-19 symptoms and risk factors, demographics, mental health, gender norms, economics, vaccine attitudes, and family planning.
 The survey includes a module tailored for people who report living with HIV.
 After completing the survey, participants are invited to register for at-home self-collection of blood samples to test for SARS-CoV-2 antibodies.
 Some participants will be invited to a longitudinal cohort, and will complete additional surveys and samples to study the ongoing impacts of COVID-19.
 We will recruit a maximum of 6750 participants of all genders, who reside in British Columbia and are 25-69 years old.

-- Impact of restricted visitation policies in the COVID-19 pandemic on parents of critically ill children
+- Restricted Family Presence in the PICU during the COVID-19 Pandemic: Impact of restricted visitation policies in the COVID-19 pandemic on parents of critically ill children

 Srinivas Murthy, Principal Investigator